Tambin

 The tambin (also sereendu, fulannu or Fula flute) is a diagonal diatonic flute without a bell, made from a conical vine, with three finger-holes and a rectangular embouchure with two wings on either side.
-It is considered the national instrument of the West African Fula and is similar in its sound and quality to the Ney.
+It is considered the national instrument of the Fula people of West Africa and is similar in its sound and quality to the Middle Eastern ney.
+The flute has a two and a half octave range, achieved by overblowing to different overtones.
+It is traditionally tuned to an approximately equidistant heptatonic scale.
+Players often employ a technique of singing alternately or simultaneously to blown notes.
 The flute was used in the 2018 Marvel movie Black Panther.